As Seen In

 Mitochondrial dysfunction

 When the cell can no longer safely process incoming fuel, it limits glucose entry to protect itself.
-This is not dysfunction — it is self-preservation.
+This is not dysfunction; it is self-preservation.

 Why Cells “Shut the Door” on Glucose

-Inside every cell are mitochondria — the structures responsible for converting glucose and fat into usable energy.
+Inside every cell are mitochondria, the structures responsible for converting glucose and fat into usable energy.
 When fuel supply exceeds the cell’s ability to process it efficiently, the mitochondria become overloaded.
+This overload leads to excess production of reactive oxygen species (ROS).

-Atlow levels, ROS act as normal signaling molecules
+At low levels, ROS act as normal signaling molecules

 At high levels, ROS damage proteins, lipids, and DNA